department-of-veterans-affairs/next-build/READMEs/quickstart.md

   - [[...slug]].tsx
 - Reuse existing field type
   - field_types_d.ts
+- Another area to add your new node and types here for everything to connect
+  - queries/index.ts

 ## Passing tests

 You won’t be able to commit unless:

 - There are no errors

   - Passing threshold must be 80% or above

+    - Opening this file in the browser can identify which lines of code are not covered. `coverage/lcov-report/index.html`

   - To bypass with intentions to created draft PRs for code help and review you can use the -–no-verify with your commit command

 - Yarn test will run tests on the entirety of next-build Once you commit and push for pull request, a series of tests will run on the pull request
 - One of the common points of failed passing is tugboat which will have an error log to view why tugboat failed